LBGTQ+ Resources

 Inclusive Restrooms

-Please see below for a compiled list of trans resources and information to help you navigate MIT.
-This list is updated frequently but if you would like to add an MIT resource to the list please email us at lbgtq_wxgs@mit.edu.
+LBGTQ+ Services has compiled a list of resources to help you navigate MIT.
+If you would like to add an MIT resource to the list or work on a resource together please email us.

 MIT can change an alum’s name if there is a legal name change documentation.